Restoring files from snapshots - FSx for ONTAP

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Restore files from Snapshots
+Restoring files from snapshots

 To restore a file from a snapshot (Linux and macOS clients)